leftvalue/Jurl/README.md

 java -jar Jurl.jar
 ```
 Open your browser (such as Chrome or Firefox and so on) and then open the dev-tools.After you visit a website and want to use a request,just `Copy->Copy` as curl,and paste it in the jurl terminal.It will give you the java code.

-You can also enter V to view the response of last request.If the request got an response that is not text,jurl will download it to the current workspace and open it using the default app of your desktop.
+* You can also enter `V` to view the response of last request.If the request got an response that is not text,jurl will download it to the current workspace and open it using the default app of your desktop.
+* `C` command let Jurl read your system clipboard as curl command and parse it.
+* **PS:** When parse or get response,Jurl will auto copy result into your system clipboard.
 ## Screen Capture
 ![](/imgs/0.png)
 ![](/imgs/1.png)